AshishY794/web2apk/README.md

 - **Both files** → Capacitor automatically processes them into native Android resources

 #### **Step 6: Send It to GitHub** 🚀

+**✅ Git Identity Already Set Up!** 🔐

+You already set up your Git identity in Step 4.5, so your commits will show YOUR name, not the template author's name!

+**Push your changes:**
 ```bash
 # Add all your files
 git add .